The hidden costs of food insecurity on campus

 Recent estimates indicate that approximately half of U.S. college students experience some form of food insecurity, which can hinder academic achievement and undermine an investment in higher education.

-Katie Broton, a doctoral candidate in the department of sociology and a member of the Hope Center for College, Community and Justice at the University of Wisconsin-Madison, has been studying food insecurity on college campuses for a number of years.
+Katie Broton, an assistant professor in the University of Iowa College of Education’s Departments of Educational Policy & Leadership Studies and Sociology in the UI College of Liberal Arts and Sciences (courtesy) and an Affiliate of the Hope Center for College, Community and Justice at Temple University, has been studying food insecurity on college campuses for a number of years.

 She says most of these students work and receive financial aid, but only a fraction receive public or private assistance to help make ends meet.